jhconning/Dev-II/index.rst

 .. _Reading list:  https://goo.gl/6Nvy4b
 .. _Syllabus: https://goo.gl/ZDoOJ5

-PLEASE ALOS VISIT THE GITHUB REPOSITORY FOR THE MOST UP TO DATE CONTENT (AS SOME CONTENT MAY NOT BE BEING RENDERED HERE)
+This is the Sphinx (html) rendered version of these notebooks.
+Please visit the github repository for the most up to date content (some content may not be rendered here)

 https://github.com/jhconning/Dev-II

-The rest of the site is a very early stab at assembling lecture notes and reading notes on development microeconomics topics all written as interactive jupyter notebooks (described below).
+The rest of the site is a very rough assembling of reading and lecture notes on development microeconomics topics all written as interactive jupyter notebooks.

-This is a *very* preliminary set of notes.
-Over time I'll post new content and improve the posted drafts.
+This is *very* preliminary.
+Over time I'll improve the posted drafts.
 If you spot errors or would like to suggest edits or contribute material please do so via the github repository (start an 'issue ticket'):